ln0rd/niffler-pocket/README.md

 - Sync pocket file with Gdrive;
 - Sync pocket file with OneDrive;
 - Refactor code;
+- Import from OnePassword;
+- Import from LastPass;
+- import from BitWarden;
+- import from dashlane;
 - Choose type of encrypt;
 - Refactor Command line interface;